surajsunrays/Devops-Interview-Questions/README.md

 I would like to learn Hadoop with DevOps Prospective.
 As we know that Hadoop deals with <b>"Big Data"</b> Techniques and can process petabytes of data in seconds.
 While the increasing database in Hadoop cluster, It needs more and more nodes to store this data and this distributed dataset is sometimes challange to the Server administrator.
 Combining DevOps for Hadoop is somewhat challenging thing but these both are latest trends in the market with increasing popularity day-by-day and definitely future of tomorrow's IT world.<br>
 This article on web inspired me lot towards learning Hadoop with DevOps.<br>
 https://community.hortonworks.com/articles/108610/hadoop-devops-better-together.html

+### Do you contribute to any open source projects?
+NO.